-- Apparatet må under ingen omstændigheder rengøres med væske.
-Indtrængende vand kan udsætte brugeren for alvorlige farer (f.eks. elektrisk stød) og forårsage alvorlige skader på apparatet. - Benyt aldrig skuremidler, alkaliske rengøringsmidler, skrappe eller skurende hjælpemidler.
+Apparatet må under ingen omstændigheder rengøres med væske.
+Indtrængende vand kan udsætte brugeren for alvorlige farer (f.eks. elektrisk stød) og forårsage alvorlige skader på apparatet.

-10Base-2 connector.
+Benyt aldrig skuremidler, alkaliske rengøringsmidler, skrappe eller skurende hjælpemidler.

+10Base-2 Thin Ethernet connection.
+Network connection for 10-Mbps networks with BNC connector.
 T-connectors are used for the connection of equipment with BNC sockets.
-10Base-T 100Base-T Twisted pair connection, Fast Ethernet.
+10Base-T Twisted pair connection.
+Network connection for 10-Mbps networks with &gt;&gt; RJ45 connector.
+100Base-T Twisted pair connection, Fast Ethernet.
 Network connection for 100-Mbps net- works.
 1TR6 D-channel protocol used in the German ISDN.
 Today the more common proto- col is the &gt;&gt; DSS1 . a/b Standard interface for analog terminals (telephone, fax group 2/3, analog mo- dems).
 Only for BinTec routers with integrated &gt;&gt; PABX .
 Access list A rule that defines a set of packets that should or should not be transmitted by the router.
 Accounting Recording of connection data, e.g. date, time, connection duration, charging in- formation and number of data packets transferred.
-ADSL Asymmetric >> Digital Subscriber Line The data rate is up to 640 kbps ➤➤ upstream and 1.5 - 9 Mbps ➤➤ downstream over ranges of up to 5.5 km.
+ADSL Asymmetric >> Digital Subscriber Line The data rate is up to 640 kbps ➤> upstream and 1.5 - 9 Mbps ➤> downstream over ranges of up to 5.5 km.
 The main ADSL applications are: Internet access, video-on-demand (digital and compressed) and high-speed data communication over &gt;&gt; POTS .
 ARP Address Resolution Protocol ARP belongs to the &gt;&gt; TCP/IP protocol family .
 ARP resolves IP addresses into their corresponding &gt;&gt; MAC addresses .
 Asynchronous trans- mission A method of data transmission in which the time intervals between transmitted characters can vary in length.
 This allows computers and peripheral devices to intercommunicate without being synchronized by clock signals.
 The beginning and end of the transmitted characters must be marked by start and stop bits - in contrast to &gt;&gt; synchronous transmission .

-B-channel Control and signaling channel of the ➤➤ ISDN Basic Rate Interface or the ➤ Primary Rate Interface for transmission of traffic (voice, data).
-An ISDN Basic Rate Interface consists of two B-channels and one ➤> D-channel.
+B-channel Control and signaling channel of the ➤ ISDN Basic Rate Interface or the ➤ Primary Rate Interface for transmission of traffic (voice, data).
+An ISDN Basic Rate Interface consists of two B-channels and one ➤ D-channel.
 A B-channel has a data transmission rate of 64 kbps.

-The data transmission rate of an ISDN Basic Rate Interface with X1200 can be increased to up to 128 kbps using $\rightarrow \rightarrow$ channel bundling.
+The data transmission rate of an ISDN Basic Rate Interface with X1000 can be increased to up to 128 kbps using $\rightarrow \rightarrow$ channel bundling.